hyperledger-archives/sawtooth-core/docs/source/architecture/rest_api.rst

 Many routes support query parameters to help specify how a request to the validator should be formed.
 Not every endpoint supports every query, and some endpoints have their own parameters specific to just to them.
-Those endpoint-specific queries are not listed here.
+Any queries specific to a single endpoint are not listed here.

 .. list-table::
    :widths: 8, 72

    * - **head**
      - The id of the block to use as the chain head.
 This is particularly useful to request older versions of state *(defaults to the latest chain head)*.
    * - **count**
      - For paging, specificies the number of resources to fetch *(defaults to 1000)*.